Gentle Morning Habits That Set The Tone For A Calm, Orderly Home

 These habits are especially important because they require very little energy.
 When done early, before the day demands attention, small actions have a larger impact than they would later.

-Opening the Home With Light and Air
+Opening The Home With Light And Air

 One of the most powerful morning habits has nothing to do with tidying.
 It is allowing light and air into the home.